 The nominating and governance committee identifies qualified persons to become directors and recommends candidates for all vacant directorships to be filled by the board of directors or by the stockholders, reviews and evaluates the performance of the board of directors and each committee of the board of directors, makes recommendations to the board of directors for nominees to the committees of the board of directors, and oversees compliance with our corporate governance policies.
-During fiscal 2012, the nominating and governance committee was composed of Mr. Coreson (chairman of the committee until February 2012), Ms. Abrams (starting February 2012), Mr. Jones, Mr. Marz and Mr. Parker (chairman starting February 2012).
-The nominating and governance committee met four times in fiscal 2012.
+During fiscal 2013, the nominating and governance committee was composed of Mr. Parker (chairman of the committee), Ms. Abrams, Mr. Jones, and Mr. W. Richard Marz (until May 2013).
+The nominating and governance committee met four times in fiscal 2013.